 - Love it 3

-Gucci is pleased to introduce the GG Flag Collection to benefit UNICEF, an exclusive line of t-shirts and accessories, designed by Creative Director Frida Giannini.
-25 percent of the retail price of each item in the GG Flag Collection that is sold will be donated to provide further support to UNICEF’s “Schools for Africa” and “Schools for Asia” education initiatives.
+In July 2012, Gucci was pleased to introduce the GG Flag Collection to benefit UNICEF, an exclusive line of t-shirts and accessories, designed by Creative Director Frida Giannini.
+Twenty-five percent of the retail price of each item in the GG Flag Collection sold was donated to provide further support to UNICEF’s “Schools for Africa” and “Schools for Asia” education initiatives.

 In recognition of its ongoing partnership with UNICEF and the 2011 release of the luxury edition book Gucci: The Making Of, Gucci made a donation of USD 250,000 to support UNICEF's ‘Schools for Africa’ initiative.
 In addition, for the first time, Gucci introduced a limited edition Mamma bag in celebration of Mother’s Day.
 Twenty-five percent of the retail price from each bag sold was donated to UNICEF HIV/AIDS programs, with a minimum guaranteed donation of USD 70,000 to fund HIV test kits for expectant mothers which are part of UNICEF’s comprehensive programs that aim to eliminate HIV infections in newborns.